tysmithnet/triage/README.md

-# Triage
-Triage is a suite of tools used to perform automated memory dump analysis.

-### Mortician
+# Mortician
-Mortician is the application that performs memory dump analysis.
-It uses MEF to load components at run time and so extending the application amounts to using [Import] and [Export] attributes and implmenting various interfaces.

-If you follow the setup correctly, your plugin will just "work".
-There is an excel based plugin to learn from or use included in the Analyzers project.

-##### Config
-Mortician can take 2 sub commands: `run` and `config`. `config` is used to create settings that can be used when you `run`.

-`mortician.exe -k "key1" "key2" -v "val1" "val2"` -> `{"key1": "val1", "key2": "val2"}`

-Consult plugin documentation on the required and optional settings.

-##### Run
-Mortician takes a memory dump.
-That's it.

-`mortician.exe run -d c:\temp\mem.dmp`
+Mortician is an extensible Windows memory dump analyzer.
+I wrote it to assist in my daily site reliability tasks.
+In my case, memory dumps regularly exceed 30GB, and so processing must be as fast as possible.
+I should also mention that I run this in an m4.4xlarge	instance for dumps of this size.
+For nominally sized dumps, your desktop should be fine.

-### Todo
+### Features
-- [x] test suite
-- [ ] web interface
+- [ ] Memory dump and crash dump analysis
-- [x] x86 support
+- [x] x86 and x64 support
-- [ ] improve object/type extraction
+- [x] Parallel plugin execution